andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 ## Managing mutable properties

 We said above that a component property decorated with `@Prop()` acquires a reactive nature.
 This means that if a change to the property occurs from the external of the component, this immediately fires the re-rendering of the component itself.
-However the property change can only occur by an external action.
+However, the property change can only occur by an external action.
 Props are immutable from inside the component.
 This means that an internal attempt change the value of a prop doesn't work.
 This is the reason why the `setValue()` method doesn't work as expected.

 There are a couple of solutions to this issue.

-The first solution requires to define a new state property, say `internalValue`, and to refer to this property instead of the `value` property to generate the list of full star.
+The first solution requires to define a new state property, say `internalValue`, and to refer to this property instead of the `value` property to generate the list of full stars.
 If you choose this way, your component's code will look as follows:

 ```typescript
 import  { Component, Prop, State } from  '@stencil/core';